Amateur radio direction finding: History

-One of the first ARDF events (called D. F. hunt), that was written about, is in The Wireless World and Radio Review, dated 21 July 1926.
+One of the first ARDF events (called D.F. hunt), that was written about, is in The Wireless World and Radio Review, dated 21 July 1926.
 The event was held in Derbyshire, United Kingdom.

-The sport originated in Northern Europe and Eastern Europe in the late 1950s.
+The sport originated in Northern and Eastern Europe in the late 1950s.
 Amateur radio was widely promoted in the schools of Northern and Eastern Europe as a modern scientific and technical activity.
 Most medium to large cities hosted one or more amateur radio clubs at which members could congregate and learn about the technology and operation of radio equipment.
 One of the activities that schools and radio clubs promoted was radio direction finding, an activity that had important civil defense applications during the Cold War.
-As few individuals in Europe had personal automobiles at the time, most of this radio direction finding activity took place on foot, in parks, natural areas, or school campuses.
+As few individuals in Europe had personal automobiles at the time, most of this radio direction finding activity took place on foot, in parks, natural areas, or on school campuses.
 The sport of orienteering, popular in its native Scandinavia, had begun to spread to more and more countries throughout Europe, including the nations of the Eastern Bloc.
 As orienteering became more popular and orienteering maps became more widely available, it was only natural to combine the two activities and hold radio direction finding events on orienteering maps.

 Interest in this kind of on-foot radio direction finding activity using detailed topographic maps for navigation spread throughout Scandinavia, Eastern and Central Europe, the Soviet Union, and the People's Republic of China.
 Formal rules for the sport were first proposed in England and Denmark in the 1950s.
 The first European Championship in the sport was held in 1961 in Stockholm, Sweden.
 Four additional international championships were held in Europe in the 1960s, and three more were held in the 1970s.
 The first World Championship was held in 1980 in Cetniewo, Poland, where competitors from eleven European and Asian countries participated.
 World Championships have been generally held in even-numbered years since 1984, although there was no World Championship in 1996, and there was a World Championship in 1997.
 Asian nations began sending national teams to international events in 1980, and teams from nations in Oceania and North America began competing in the 1990s.
 Athletes from twenty-six nations attended the 2000 World Championship in Nanjing, China, the first to be held outside of Europe.